albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does the diffusion model work?

 One population with spatial structure, each individual is a point on the grid.
-Selection recomb and replacement are based on the local neighbourhood.
+Selection recombination and replacement are based on the local neighbourhood.
 Different parts of the grid explore different parts of the search space..
 Good solutions diffuse across the grid over time.

 #### How is it possible to implement speciation in EAs?